-Add Entry Delete Entry Connection Mode SSID / MAC Address Encryption Encryption Key Router IP Router Subnet STP 1 Sta (Uplink) SSID_AA None 169.254.0.3 255.255.255.0 ~ 2 AP (Downlink) SSID_BB None 169.254.5.3 255.255.255.0 ~ 3 AP (Downlink) SSID_B None
+Add Entry Delete Entry Connection Mode SSID / MAC Address Encryption Encryption Key Router IP Router Subnet STP 1 Sta (Uplink) SSID_AA None 💌 169.254.0.3 255.255.255.0 ~ 2 AP (Downlink) 👻 SSID_BB None 💌 169.254.5.3 255.255.255.0 V 3 AP (Downlink) 💌 SSID_B None 💌

-- The first entry specifies a connection from Site B to the virtual AP at Site A whose SSID is "SSID_AA", and has a separate Router IP address of 169.254.0.3 (this is the address that Site B adopts for the link to Site A).
+- The first entry specifies a connection to the Access Point whose SSID is "SSID\AA", and that it is to be a Virtual Station interface with a separate Router IP address of 169.254.0.3 (this is the address that Site B adopts for the link to Site A).
 Note that this IP Address specifies a different network than that of the default interface for Site A or B (i.e., default interfaces 192.168.0.X and 192.168.X respectively).
-It is a requirement that the virtual interfaces at each end-point of a WDS link have the same network structure; this ensures that the WDS links at either end point are not bridged with their default interface. - The second WDS entry above specifies a WDS link from Site B to the virtual Client at Site C whose SSID is "SSID_BB" and like the WDS link to Site A uses a different Router IP address (169.254.5.X) than the default interface.
+It is a requirement that the virtual interfaces at each end-point of a WDS link have the same network structure; this ensures that the WDS links at either end point are not bridged with their default interface. - A consequence of using a different network address for the WDS link between Sites A and B, is that we now need to configure a routing rule at both Site A & B so that the BU-945U-E can determine where to send traffic destined for the respective network addresses of A and B. For example, if Site B receives traffic destined for network 192.168.0.x (i.e., somewhere on Site A's network), the routing rule specifies that the traffic must be forwarded to the end point of the WDS link to Site A. The routing rules for Site B are shown below (for more information on routing rules, refer to the section 3.12 "Routing Rules").

+- The second WDS entry above specifies a WDS link from Site B as a virtual Access Point interface and like the WDS link to Site A, we use a different Router IP address (169.254.5.X) than the default interface.
 Note that this network address is also different to that used for the WDS link to Site A, so that these separate WDS interfaces are not internally bridged.
-In addition to adding these WDS link to Site A & C routing rules are required to direct traffic destined for the network address of these units, i.e., 192.168.0.X & 169.254.6.X.
-See below for examples routing rules. - The third WDS entry specifies the WDS link to Site D. In the example, Site D is part of the same network structure as Site B; therefore does not require any entries in the Router IP and Subnet fields as the BU-245U-E automatically bridges this interface with the default wireless interface.
+In addition, the WDS link to unit A, a routing rule is added to direct traffic destined for the network address of unit C (192.168.6.x). - The third WDS entry above specifies the WDS link to Site D. In the example, Site D is part of the same network structure as Site B; therefore, we wish to have the WDS interface link to Site D bridged with the default interface.
+Because we don't specify a router IP address for the third entry the BU-945U-E automatically bridges this interface with the default wireless interface.